Azure-Samples/app-templates-springboot-microservices-on-AKS/.github/GITHUB_ACTIONS_CONFIG.md

   + Select Role Assignments.

-  + Type in the name of your Service Principle, check the access levels.
+  + Type in the name of your Service Principal, check the access levels.

   + Since you just created it, the Service Principal will have Contributor Access.

-  + In the Top Menu...Click "+Add", and select Ass Role Assignment from the drop down menu...
+  + In the Top Menu...Click "+Add", and select Assign Role Assignment from the drop down menu...

   + In the Role Serach Box.... type "User Access Administrator"

-  + In the Details column, click "View"
+  + In the Details column, click "View" to review permissions to be assigned.

   + At the bottom of the page, click "Select Role"